RocketMan/zookeeper/CONTRIBUTING.md

 ### Tour

 Zookeeper follows the MVC (Model-View-Controller) pattern.
-There are clear architectural boundaries between the busienss logic (in `engine`) and the presentation, which is contained in `ui` and `controllers`.
+There are clear architectural boundaries between the busienss logic / model (in `engine`), the presentation, which is contained in `js` and `ui`, and the controllers, which are in `controllers`.

 The following is an overview of the source code directory structure: